 In California, a landlord can only file a lawsuit amounting to not more than $10,000.
 The statute of limitations for both oral and written contracts in the state is 4- and 2 years, respectively.

 Understanding landlord-tenant laws in California is imperative for any landlord or tenant looking to invest or live in California.
 Both landlords and tenants must understand and adhere to their specific roles and responsibilities within the lease agreement.
-You also need to stay informed of security deposit rules, lease termination clauses, anti-discrimination policies, and more.
+You also need to stay informed of regulations pertaining to security deposits, landlord-tenant rights, early termination clause stipulations, anti-discrimination policies, and more.

 Understanding these landlord-tenant laws can be tricky, so we at the Mike Dunfee Group are available to you if you need help with your property management.
 So, contact us today!